Introduction

 1. Start running your own ancient DNA analysis!

-nextflow run nf-core/eager -profile <docker/singularity/conda> --reads'\*_R{1,2}.fastq.gz' --fasta '<REFERENCE>.fasta'
+nextflow run nf-core/eager -profile <docker/singularity/conda> --reads'*_R{1,2}.fastq.gz' --fasta '<REFERENCE>.fasta'

 NB.
 You can see an overview of the run in the MultiQC report located at <OUTPUT_DIR>/MultiQC/multiqc_report.html

-Modifications to the default pipeline are easily made using various options
+Modifications to the default pipeline are easily made using various options as described in the documentation.

 Documentation